Share your love

 └─3233 /usr/bin/perl /usr/share/webmin/miniserv.pl /etc/webmin/min>

-At this point, we assumed that you have enabled UFW firewall from the requirements.
+At this point, we assumed that you had enabled the UFW firewall from the requirements.

 By default, Webmin listens on port 100000.
 You can check it using the following command: